 Unconnected countries like Mexico are allowed to attend but not Iran...

 While this was going on, Qatar, a major backer of regime change in Syria had commissioned a UK agency to prepare a report on attrocities commited by the regime.
-It decided that to release .
+It decided that today was the right day to release the report (pdf).

 The report is horrific.
 It is based on the testimony of a police photographer who defected with a large collection of images, which added to other sources created acollection of 55,000 images of around 11,000 victims.
 Some of these images are currently doing the rounds in social media and they are horrific.